eighty20results/e20r-add-license-on-purchase/README.txt

 This plugin requires that your sales process uses either the Paid Memberships Pro plugin by Stranger Studios, LLC, or WooCommerce plugin by Automattic.
 You also need to have the Software License Manager software installed somewhere.
 The Software License Manager software can be hosted as a WordPress plugin on your sales, or any other another site.
 Yes, it can be separate from your sales site (If you take this path, to keep things safe and secure, make sure the server where the licensing software also has HTTPS (TLS) configured.

+If your licenses are recurring (i.e. have something other than 0 as it's "License renewal period", you need a payment gateway/membership level configuration that supports recurring payment plans!

+We use the "WooCommerce Stripe Subscription Payment Gateway" plugin by Wsspg for WooCommerce (not an endorsement, just an example of what we use right now).
+For Paid Memberships Pro we configure the license settings as part of an annual recurring membership level.

+NOTE: This plugin will simplify selling license keys from your WooCommerce Shop, or as part of a Paid Memberships Pro membership level.
+It does *not* include a kit to check licenses from a plugin.
+To do that, you would need something like our E20R Licensing Client Toolkit (for sale), or you can create your own.

 == Installation ==

 1. Upload the `e20r-add-license-on-purchase` directory to the `/wp-content/plugins/` directory of your site.